JMStewart00/StewartBlog/_posts/2017-06-02-Hello-Javascript.md

 If you've got an idea for a sweet project that I could work on that you've been thinking about or you think I could provide a service to you, I'm still looking for a final project to work on for the class.
 It's gonna be big and I want it to be "right" for me.

-[miWeather](https://jmstewart00.github.io/weatherapp/index.html) - find your local current conditions via zipcode [calulator](https://jmstewart00.github.io/calculator/index.html) - do some basic math.
+[miWeather](https://jmstewart00.github.io/weatherapp/index.html) - find your local current conditions via zipcode

+[calculator](https://jmstewart00.github.io/calculator/index.html) - do some basic math.
 It's super buggy though.
 Good luck.

+[tictactoe](https://jmstewart00.github.io/tictactoe/index.html) - Play a little tic-tac-toe.

 ![Screenshot of Minesweeper Clone](/stewartblog/images/MinesweeperSneakPeek.png){:class="img-responsive col-md-4"}